n2ygk/puppet-pingfederate/notes.md

 will do the same thing.
 See the [docs](https://documentation.pingidentity.com/pingfederate/pf82/index.shtml#adminGuide/task/toIinstallReplacementLicenseKeyUsingAdministrativeConsole.html).

-## Initial settings
+## Initial runtime settings
+This is set after clicking `Next` through PingOne Account, License, Basic Information, Enable Roles, Administrator Account.
+These credentials are required in order to do HTTP Basic Auth for the pf-admin REST API.
+I _think (hope)_ the rest can be done from the API once this is configured.
+Might also need to use this for setting up the external (Shibboleth) IdP.

+### Native login setup
 _pingfederate/server/default/data/sourceid-saml2-local-metadata.xml_

+For `pf.console.authentication=native`, the built-in "local" SAML2 IdP is definied.

 ## Initial administrator user credentials
 _pingfederate/server/default/data/pingfederate-admin-user.xml_

-This is set after clicking `Next` through PingOne Account, License, Basic Information, Enable Roles, Administrator Account.
-These credentials are required in order to do HTTP Basic Auth for the pf-admin REST API:

 ## Commandline/API tools
 ### Configcopy commandline tools